 Despite the Vanity Fair profiles and the time The New York Times followed him around, his past seems lost in a fog of confusion, obfuscation and outright balderdash.
 Perhaps it was the much derided Weekly World News report that held the truth: That Victor D. Infante is just a poet, journalist and fiction writer who was born in Pittsburgh, raised in Southern California, educated in England and who currently resides with his wife, Lea, and his pet ferret, Grimble, in Worcester, Massachusetts, which is a much nicer place than you’d expect.

-He is currently the entertainment editor for The Worcester Telegram & Gazette, an occasional contributor to OC Weekly and the editor-in-chief of the online literary journal, Radius.
+He is currently the entertainment editor for The Worcester Telegram & Gazette, The host and producer for Got It Covered for WCCA TV, an occasional contributor to OC Weekly and the editor-in-chief of the online literary journal, Radius.
 His poems and short stories have appeared in numerous periodicals, websites and anthologies, and his first full-length poetry collection, City of Insomnia, was published by Write Bloody Publishing.
 He is an Aquarius, with all that entails.

 Of course, that could all just be alternative-facts.
 Let’s go with the Illuminati thing.
 That seems legit.